epubsynth

 are inserted into a template before being added to the EPUB container:

-and the file in --toc
+XHTML files in --spine and the file in --toc

 (the latter regardless of an automatically generated or manually